-“Hitchhiking - this is when you go out on the track and froze there,” my roommate said, and looked at me slyly.
-I made up my mind, and one day we rushed to Peter.
-We left in the morning, we reached the station and... decided to spend the last money on the train.
-We visited the cultural capital, we saw our friends, but we still had to move backward with a stop.
-As luck would have it, the north wind blew in and, despite April, a salty snowstorm began.
-We immediately got to the road and forgot that we need to make a lot of efforts to stop those who want to give us a ride.
-I used to think that girls are not so difficult, that sympathy will provide at least comfort on the road, but because of the blizzard of our faces were not visible, and the chance to act on the exterior was small.
+“Hitchhiking - this is when you go out onto the track and freeze there,” my roommate said, and looked at me slyly.
+I made up my mind, and one day we rushed to Peter by hitchhiking.
+We left in the morning, reached the station and... spent the last money on electric train tickets.
+We visited the cultural capital, met friends, but we still had to move backward by hitchhiking.
+As ill luck would have it, the north wind blew in and, despite April, some kind of salty snowstorm began.
+At the same moment, we froze to the road and forgot that we needed to make a lot of effort to stop those who want to give us a ride.
+Earlier I used to think, that it's not so difficult for girls, that cuteness will provide at least comfort on the road, but because of the blizzard our faces were not visible, and there was little chance of acting on our appearance.

-The driver somehow understood our fears, promised not to land and fell silent himself.
-Moreover, he wanted to listen to his favorite radio “Russian chanson".
-Then it became bad for us.
-"Lesopoval”, Lyubov Uspenskaya, Mikhail Krug - the songs of a certain genre rattled in all throat, periodically interrupted by calls from outside.
-Someone ordered them for the second time, passed greetings, once greetings were received even by our trucker, and he was glad of this endlessly.
-In ten hours we were so taken by these piercing sounds that we already wanted to get out to the open air, out of the stuffy interior where the thick smells of skin, sweat and sour milk were nesting.
-It was already calmly thinking about the blizzards and the cold, just not to hear the Russian-Chanson works.
-Having reached the nearest DPS, we, having hardly moved our cramped legs, got out, having received with good-bye a good advice to ask for cars when the road-worker stops them.
-Our driver was reasonable and, apparently, an experienced man, but he did not warn us that we might have competitors.
-By the road near the inspectors there were two guys in uniform and also hitchhiking.
-We came to chat, but they did not see any special desire to communicate with us.
+The driver somehow understood our fears, promised not to drop us out of the car and fell silent himself.
+He wanted to listen to his favorite radio “Russian Chanson”.
+After that, we felt bad.
+“Lesopoval”, Lyubov Uspenskaya, Mikhail Krug - the songs of a certain genre rattled loudly, periodically interrupted by calls from outside.
+Someone ordered them a second time, sent greetings, once even our trucker received greetings, and he was glad of this unspeakably.
+For ten hours, these piercing sounds got us so much that we already wanted to get out to the open air out of the stuffy interior where the thick smells of skin, sweat, and sour milk were nesting.